Meaning of life: Judaism

-In the Judaism and its philosophy, the meaning of life is to elevate the physical world (עולם הזה) and prepare it for the Messianic Age (יְמוֹת הַמָשִׁיחַ and World to Come (עולם הבא).
+In Judaism and its philosophy, the meaning of life is to elevate the physical world (עולם הזה) and prepare it for the Messianic Age (יְמוֹת הַמָשִׁיחַ) and World to Come (עולם הבא).
 Engaging in tikkun olam (תִּיקּוּן עוֹלָם) is a component of bringing Jewish eschatology to bear.
 Olam ha-ba can also refer more generally to the afterlife, and there is debate concerning the order of Jewish eschatological events.
 However, while personal salvation is a component of Judaism, communal (between humans) and individual (between humans and God) spiritualised actions in this world are its focus.

 Judaism's defining feature is the worship of a single, incomprehensible, transcendent, unified, and indivisible absolute Being who created and governs the universe.
 Closeness with the God of Israel is sought through prayer, Torah study, Jewish cultural rites, and adherence to God's mitzvot (divine laws).
 In traditional Judaism, God established a special covenant with the people of Israel during the theophany at Sinai, giving the 613 mitzvot.
 "Torah" comprises the written Torah and the transcribed Oral Torah, further developed through the generations, as well as the other books of the Tanakh, the Midrash, other Rabbinic literature, and Halakha.
 The Jewish people are intended as "a kingdom of priests and a holy nation" and a "light to the Nations", influencing the other peoples to keep their own religio-ethical Seven Laws of Noah.
 The messianic era is seen as the perfection of this dual path to God.